JuliaDiff/ChainRules.jl/docs/src/index.md

     Their exact functioning is fairly ChainRules specific, though other tools have similar functions.
     The core notion is sometimes called _custom AD primitives_, _custom adjoints_, _custom_gradients_, _custom sensitivities_.

-The rules are encoded as `rrule`s and `frule`s, for use in forward-mode and reverse-mode differentiation respectively.
+The rules are encoded as `frule`s and `rrule`s, for use in forward-mode and reverse-mode differentiation respectively.

 The `rrule` for some function `foo`, which takes the positional arguments `args` and keyword arguments `kwargs`, is written: